bitsondatadev/bitsondatadev/README.md

 **Wait what's prestodb vs prestosql?** That's all explained in <a href="https://trino.io/blog/2020/12/27/announcing-trino.html" target="_blank">the blog</a> as well.

-**Which one am I on?** If your version is 300 - 350(and above), you're on Trino (formerly PrestoSQL), if your version is 0.54 - 0.245 (or above) you're on PrestoDB.
+**Which one am I on?** If your version is 300 - 350(and above), you're on Trino (formerly PrestoSQL), if your version is 0.54 (or above) you need to look at the namespace of the logs of your system.
+If you see io.prestosql or io.trinodb, you're on Trino, otherwise you're on PrestoDB.

-**I use Athena, which is powered by Presto, does it use Trino?** No, it uses PrestoDB.
+**I use Athena, which is powered by Presto, does it use Trino?** Athena is a distribution of Presto maintained by Amazon that derives from a version common to both Trino and PrestoDB.

 **Which do you recommend?** I personally chose Trino (PrestoSQL) in the company I worked at before Starburst because it's where the most growth is happening, it's where the founders and people who have committed most to both projects currently work, and frankly, it handles a wider breadth of use cases currently.